Restoring Metadata

 You can restore metadata of objects deleted from Salesforce, including Apex classes, connected app configurations, reports, dashboards and so on.
 You can recover metadata to the same Salesforce tenant or to another tenant so that the object metadata in one Salesforce tenant matches the metadata in another one.

-Before you restore a Salesforce metadata component, make sure that all parent components the metadata file depends on already exist on the target Salesforce tenant.
-To restore parent components, create a separate metadata restore job.
+Before you restore a Salesforce metadata component, make sure that all components the metadata file depends on already exist on the target Salesforce tenant.
+To restore the components, create a separate metadata restore job.
 For example:

-• If you want to restore connected app configuration, restore the ConnectedApp metadata file first.
-For details on the ConnectedApp dependencies, see Salesforce Documentation.
+• If you want to restore flow definitions (FlowDefinition metadata file), restore the Flow metadata file first.
+For details on the FlowDefinition dependencies, see Salesforce Documentation.

 Note